sulieman-kh/WebAPI-Angular-Sql-CSharp/README.md

-# Create a table and display the data Angular - SQL - C#
+# Create a table and display the data using Angular - SQL - C#
 ## Options: Delete - add - edit

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.